 - As well as helping students find local employment, the university belongs to a network of similar JobShops in other institutions around the country.

-- Rob Wilmot – he was co-director of Freeserve back in 1998.
+- Rob Wilmot was co-director of Freeserve back in 1998.
 After floating on the London Stock Exchange, Rob became one of the youngest directors of a FTSE 100 company at the age of 29.
 Rob exited Freeserve after the completion of a £1.6 billion sale to Wanadoo in 2001.
 He studied a BSc (Hons) Electronic Imaging and Media Communications at the University.

-- Dr Ibrahim – a global expert in mobile communications, who through his charitable trust now works to promote good governance among heads of state in African countries.
+- Dr Mo Ibrahim is a global expert in mobile communications, who through his charitable trust now works to promote good governance among heads of state in African countries.
 In 2008, he was listed by TIME Magazine as one of the 100 most influential people in the world.
 He studied MSc in Electronics and Electrical Engineering at the University.

 For further information